BBC Scotland's Greatest Escape: inside fabulous hotels and self-catering properties that made it to the grand final

 Indeed, after watching the show – presented by wrestler and actor, Grado - we’ve ditched all plans to go abroad.

-Every week, it features a selection of Scottish getaways, which are judged and marked by a team including hospitality professional Marina Huggett, self-catering expert, Fiona Campbell, presenter Vanessa Kanbi, tourism and events lecturer, Masood Khodadadi, and others.
+Every week, it has featured a selection of Scottish getaways, which are judged and marked by a team including hospitality professional Marina Huggett, self-catering expert, Fiona Campbell, presenter Vanessa Kanbi, tourism and events lecturer, Masood Khodadadi, and others.

-Now, they’re seven episodes in, with the winner of each category qualifying for the grand final, to be screened on Wednesday April 17 at 8pm.
+The final programme was screened on Wednesday April 17 and the winner, with seven finalists, was The Broch, Isle of Harris.

-It’s a real boon for the finalists, who have noticed interest in their properties surge since the programme was aired.
+It’s a real boon for all the participants, who have noticed interest in their properties surge since the programme was aired.

 As Andreas Maszczyk, general manager of The Sonas Collection, whose property, Duisdale House Hotel, is the Island & Coastal category winner, says; “Since the screening, we have seen an increase of nearly 300 per cent of guests looking at the website, and an increase of 27 per cent in accommodation bookings”.

-We found out more about the destinations that are hoping to be crowned Scotland’s Greatest Escape.
+We found out more about the destinations that featured on Scotland’s Greatest Escape.

 Borve, Isle of Harris (01859 550358, www.borvelodge.com)